2 Texas cities seek comfort from football after shootings

 “We’re communities and we’re binding together and we’re assisting each other, and we can still have competition and you can still have life,” Vanley said.
 “You can still keep that normalcy going.”

-Damian Christian, a Permian senior whose school activities include band, chair and playing the school mascot, said the shooter’s path on Saturday came within blocks of his house.
+Damian Christian, a Permian senior whose school activities include band, choir and playing the school mascot, said the shooter’s path on Saturday came within blocks of his house.

 He said the theme of the skit at their pep rally will be that love conquers all and that the band’s halftime performance will “touch hearts.”